Skip to main content

 Open

 The Department of Defense partially concurred with this recommendation noting the challenge with balancing ensuring public access to research data with considerations of national security and personally identifiable information.
 As discussed in our report, our recommendation to DOD regarding findability and accessibility of agency-funded research data was qualified to pertain to appropriate agency-funded research data--recognizing that it might not be appropriate to make certain datasets publicly available because of national security or other concerns.
 In May 2021, DOD provided an update stating it had issued guidance on the responsible release of DOD data, which includes initiating a study of existing pre-publication and security review policies as well as a partnership between the DOD Data Information Officer and others to formulate tools and techniques to better understand and counter the risks of data aggregation.
 DOD provided the guidance document in May 2023.
 As of June 2023, DOD provided an update in which it indicated that it is still working to develop methodologies to identify situations where aggregation of multiple sets of unclassified data could reveal national security vulnerabilities.
+In August 2024, DOD said they have been tracking this recommendation but do not yet have any new updates to share.
 We will provide an update when DOD provides additional information on steps taken to implement this recommendation.

 Department of Education The Secretary of Education should take steps to ensure appropriate agency-funded research data are readily findable and accessible to the public.
 (Recommendation 2)